 During this workshop, you will exchange practical experience on management verifications and audits of AMIF and ISF with the expert speakers and colleagues from other Member States.
 You will learn about Simplified Cost Options methods, how to comply with Public Procurement regulations and how to ensure an appropriate record-keeping audit trail when security aspects must be considered.
 Finally, we will discuss how to detect and manage errors, irregularities and fraud in AMIF and ISF.Programm herunterladen Teilen

-Implementation and conrol of Asylum, Migration and Integration Fund (AMIF) and Internal Security Fund (ISF) brings a lot of questions and challenges for the Responsible Authorities, Delegated Authorities and Audit Authorities, who are in charge of migration, asylum and internal security:
+The implementation and control of Asylum, Migration and Integration Fund (AMIF) and Internal Security Fund (ISF) raise a lot of questions and challenges for the Responsible Authorities, Delegated Authorities and Audit Authorities in charge of migration, asylum and internal security:

-- What are financial management, control and audit requirements for AMIF and ISF in 2021-2027?
+- What are the financial management, control and audit requirements for AMIF and ISF in 2021-2027?

-- How to be best prepared for the New Multiannual Finacial Framework from the prospective of the Member State?
+- How to best prepare for the New Multiannual Financial Framework from the perspective of the Member State?

-- How to use SCO for Migration and Security Funds, which will become compulsory from 2021?
+- How to use Simplified Cost Options, which will become compulsory from 2021, for Migration and Security Funds?